brandstrat-sas/omldeploytool/docker-compose/README.md

 ## Configuring wombat dialer

-You only need to do this if you are going to work with Predictive Dialer campaigns
+You only need to do this if you are going to work with Predictive Dialer campaigns.

-When you enter to http://localhost:8082 or http://hostname-or-ipaddr:8082 you go to Wombat Dialer to begin its configuration.
+Wombat Dialer is a third-party software and not part of the FLOSS stack of OMniLeads.
+However, it is a valid option for implementing predictive dialing campaign logic.

+The docker-compose.yml includes the Wombat Dialer & MariaDB service (its SQL backend), so it is simply available for configuration and integration by accessing https://localhost:8082.

+The other scenarios do not implement Wombat Dialer by default, so if you want to implement Wombat Dialer in production, you will need to have a VM/VPS to install the dialer there and then configure it to work with OMniLeads.

 Check our official documentation to check this: https://documentacion-omnileads.readthedocs.io/es/stable/maintance.html#configuracion-del-modulo-de-discador-predictivo

-Note: when configuring initial mariadb credentials the root pass is admin123, then on the AMI connection, the server address is acd.
+Note: when configuring initial mariadb credentials the root pass is ***admin123***, then on the AMI connection, the server address is ***acd***.

 # Security